 I roast so many chickens I have no idea why it took me so long to post about making homemade broth!
-Chicken stock is easy to make, requires little planning and of course it tastes better and is far more beneficial to your health than store bought.
+Chicken broth is easy to make, requires little planning and of course it tastes better and is far more beneficial to your health than store bought.
 It’s also cheaper.
-(Variation for beef broth below)
+(Click here for beef broth recipe, veggie broth below)

-There are many recipes for making chicken broth, this is how I do it…I make a roasted or rotisserie chicken and then carve it (links below for recipes and carving) BUT if roasting your own chicken isn’t going to happen you can even use a store bought rotisserie chicken if you want!
+There are many recipes for making chicken broth, this is how I do it…I make a roasted or rotisserie chicken and then carve it (links for roasting and carving below) BUT if roasting your own chicken isn’t going to happen you can even use a store bought rotisserie chicken if you want!
 Whole Foods Market has organic free range rotisserie chickens.

-I remove almost all the meat from the chickens frame, then I place the ‘frame’ or carcass in a large stock pot with giblets and apple cider vinegar and let sit for an hour.
-If you wish you can also use any bones and skin left after eating.
+I remove almost all the meat from the chickens frame, then I place the ‘frame’ and any leftover bones from the meal in a large stock pot (or crock pot) with giblets and apple cider vinegar and let sit for an hour.

 Then I add carrots, onion, celery, garlic, peppercorns and Herbs de Provence.
 Herbs de Provence is a combination of savory, thyme, rosemary, lavender and fennel.